-To cast your fishing rod straight, raise your rod so that you are at an angle from the direction of where you want to cast.
+To cast straight with your Bass fishing combo, raise your rod so that you are at an angle from the direction of where you want to cast.
 You can raise your rod out so that it is pointing right into the middle of where you want to fish.

 Keep the spool in your hand so that you can pull the line back using the reel.
 You want to pull back as much as you can, but not so much that the line breaks. or becomes tangled.
 The less you tug the line back, the longer the line will stay in the hook on the other end of the line.

 Pull the line back until you can hold the line with one hand.
 Keep a free hand to hold the other end.
 With both hands on the line, move your arm outward in a slow circular motion, as if you are pulling a string across the floor.
 This is called the “traction” method.